 There are plenty of things you can do to look after your mental health while studying.
 Here are some things to try:

 - Eat as healthily as possible and exercise regularly - healthy eating doesn't have to be expensive and just 20 to 30 minutes of exercise a day can help.

 - Make sure you're getting enough sleep - with impending deadlines and nights out it's unlikely you'll get the recommended eight hours but where possible try to establish a sleeping pattern.

 - Keep your living space tidy - it's hard to focus when you're living in a jumble so de-clutter, tidy away mess and open windows to let the fresh air in.

 - Don't take too much on - you don't have to say yes to every social activity or study group.
 Make time to relax and do something you enjoy.
-'Try and maintain balance in all aspects of what you do; work hard but also find time to play and relax,' advise Emma and Lynsey.

 - Set achievable goals - mental health struggles can make simple tasks feel overwhelming so don't overload yourself.

 - Keep in touch - you might not always feel like it but maintaining social connections is vital.
 Don't isolate yourself.

 - Drink sensibly - alcohol is a depressant so keep a check on your consumption levels.

 - Join a club or society - spending time with like-mined people doing something you enjoy can be a great mood-booster.
 It can also provide a sense of community and friendship, which is great if you're feeling lonely or homesick.